 In determining the fair value of the preferred share embedded derivatives on the date of issue it was necessary for the Company to make certain judgments relating to the probability and timing of a change of control.
-Similarly, in order to determine fair value of the Private Placement Rights at issuance, and again at period end, the Company to make certain judgments relating to the timing, pricing, and probability of the Conversion Scenarios.
-The nature of these judgment, and the factors management considered in determining the resultant calculations are inherently uncertain, and subject to change from period to period.
+Similarly, in order to determine fair value of the Private Placement Rights at issuance, the Company made certain judgments relating to the timing, pricing, and probability of the Conversion Scenarios.
+The nature of these judgments, and the factors management considered in determining the resultant calculations are inherently uncertain, and subject to change from period to period.
 Such changes could materially affect the fair value estimates of the derivatives, and the change from period to period.